kohlschutter/unsock/README.md

 # Mode of operation

-Being a shared library that is inserted into a process using `LD_PRELOAD`, *unsock* intercepts standard C library calls like `connect`, `bind`, `accept`, etc.  The calls are analyzed and, if necessary, modified transparently such that the calling process does not notice (or at least only minimally) that an exchange took place.
+Being a shared library that is inserted into a process using `LD_PRELOAD`, *unsock* intercepts standard C library calls like `connect(2)`, `bind(2)`, `accept(2)`, etc.  The calls are analyzed and, if necessary, modified transparently such that the calling process does not notice (or at least only minimally) that an exchange took place.

-Since socket file descriptors are first created on a per-protocol bassis using `socket`, should an address family need to be changed, that socket file descriptor is _replaced_ transparently using a correct one. `dup3` is used to re-assign the file descriptor number on the fly, so no additional housekeeping is necessary.
+Since socket file descriptors are first created on a per-protocol bassis using `socket(2)`, should an address family need to be changed, that socket file descriptor is _replaced_ transparently using a correct one.  `dup3(2)` is used to re-assign the file descriptor number on the fly, so no additional housekeeping is necessary.

 `AF_INET` socket addresses are converted to a configurable path on the file system, under which